okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 ### Distributive

-Admittedly, the **distributive property** is the one that requires fractionally more brain power than the others, but you will completely understand what it is about in action.
+Admittedly, the **distributive property** is the one that requires fractionally more brainpower than the others, but you will completely understand what it is about in action.

 As for the definition: